Heathen (David Bowie album): Background and writing

 In 2000, David Bowie recorded Toy, a collection of remade songs he wrote in the 1960s with a couple of new tracks.
 Originally slated for release in March 2001, the project was shelved due to financial troubles encumbering EMI/Virgin.
 In the meantime, Bowie began work on a new album with his former producer Tony Visconti, the duo's first full-length collaboration since Scary Monsters (and Super Creeps) (1980).
 After not speaking to each other for almost 20 years, the two reconciled in 1998 and recorded various one-off projects before reuniting for a full album.
 Both men were eager to work with each other again, with Visconti stating: "It was only in very recent years, around the time he made contact again, that I realised how much I missed him.
 We both had grown and changed, so the time was right to open the channels again."

 Bowie spent the spring of 2001 writing compositions alone at New York City's Looking Glass Studios.
 Wanting to utilise songwriting techniques he had used across his entire career, he aimed to create a collection of "serious songs to be sung" and "a personal, cultural restoration".
 Visconti was impressed with Bowie's expanded knowledge of melodic and harmonic structures.
 The writing stint resulted in his first solely-written album since 1993's The Buddha of Suburbia.
+Bowie contributed the track "Nature Boy" to the soundtrack to the movie Moulin Rouge!
+(2001), in which some of his own songs also appeared.
 Personal events in Bowie's life, including the birth of his daughter Alexandria in August 2000, and the deaths of his mother Margaret and friend Freddie Buretti in April and May 2001, respectively, deeply affected him and influenced some of the new material.
 In June, Bowie moved into Visconti's home in West Nyack, New York, where the two spent time working on songs using Pro Tools.